ezzing/3DLayout-documentation/README.md

 The default custom buttons are:

--   satellite provider selector (only showed if available)
 -   snapshot
 -   sun simulation
 -   perspective view
 -   fullscreen
+-   satellite provider selector (only showed if available)

 > Please, visit the section [Custom Buttons](#custom-buttons) to learn how to add your own functions.

 ### Control Buttons

-This are map related buttons.
+These are map related buttons.
 You can also customize the upper section of this set of buttons by hidding some of them or by adding new buttons

 <img src="./layout-doc-imgs/controlbuttons.jpg" alt="controlbuttons" class="w100px" />